 This study tried to offer a qualitative exploration of the strategies Moroccan professors propose for meaningful curriculum reform.
 The study reveals a strong consensus on the need to integrate Arab-Muslim, Amazigh, and broader African intellectual traditions in order to be able to move beyond Eurocentric models that have historically dominated Moroccan higher education.
 The findings also highlight several practical strategies, including embedding local knowledge systems in the curriculum, encouraging comparative studies that compare and contrast Western and regional intellectual traditions, and developing pedagogies that reflect the realities and cultural contexts of Moroccan students.
 Professors also emphasized the importance of critical thinking and discourse analysis as tools for deconstructing colonial narratives, alongside systemic reforms to reduce reliance on Western-centric frameworks.
 Together, these strategies offer a roadmap for creating a university curriculum that honors Morocco's rich heritage as an Arab-Muslim North-African country.
-Thus, this study uniquely positions Morocco as a bridge between Africa and the Arab-Muslim world.
-Such a perspective recognizes Morocco's dual heritage.
+Thus, this study uniquely positions Morocco's dual heritage.